 Valhalla Mountain Touring is located near the spectacular Valhalla Provincial Park.
 They off year-round adventures in a massive wilderness area that holds a large amount of biodiversity.
 In the winter, guests can enjoy ski touring and back country thrills.
 In the summer, guests can explore the wilderness on mountain top hikes and cozy cabins for group stays.
 Through a partnership with ISCBC Valhalla Mountain Touring is educating staff and guests about the dangers of invasive species and how to prevent their spread.

-If you have any inquiries about the Invasive-Wise Tourism program, please contact the Tourism Coordinator.
+If you have any inquiries about the Invasive-Wise Tourism program, please contact the Outreach Lead.